 How Quitting Smoking Reduces Inflammation and Changes Psoriasis Symptoms

-If you asked a dermatologist for one lifestyle change that could fundamentally shift the course of your psoriasis, the answer wouldn't be a new cream or a specific diet.
-It would be this: Put out the cigarette.
+If you asked a dermatologist for one lifestyle change that could fundamentally shift the course of your psoriasis, the answer wouldn't be a new prescription cream or a highly restrictive fad diet.
+It would be simple, profound, and non-negotiable: Put out the cigarette.

-As someone who hit my seven-year "quit-anniversary" recently, I can tell you that the view from this side is much clearer.
-But I’ll also be honest—my only regret is that I didn't do it sooner.
-For years, I ignored the link between my habit and my skin, thinking they were separate issues.
-Science tells a much different story.
+As someone who celebrated my seven-year "quit anniversary" recently, I can tell you that the view from this side of dependency is vastly clearer.
+But looking back honestly, my singular medical regret is that I didn't stop sooner.
+For decades, I ignored the direct physiological links between my tobacco habit and my skin integrity, treating them as entirely separate biological issues.
+The clinical reality tells a much harsher story.

 The Science: Why Smoking is "Fuel" for Psoriasis